-However; studies from the U.S and the Netherlands that is; Lusardi & Mitchell (2009) and Rooij et al, (2011) respectively, find that employment status is not significant in influencing financial literacy and financial decisions.
+Also, studies from the U.S and the Netherlands that is; Lusardi & Mitchell (2009) and Rooij et al, (2011) respectively, find that employment status is not significant in influencing financial literacy and financial decisions.
 Specifically, Rooij et al, (2011) find that the variable of self-employed in the model, is not significantly associated with financial literacy, total net worth and with participation in stock markets.
+These contradict those reported by (Worthington, 2008; Al-Tamimi & Bin Kalli, 2009; Alessie et al, 2011; and ANZ surveys, 2011; 2015) which conclude that employment status is strongly associated with financial literacy and financial decisions.